sanchojaf/integration/content/integration/terminology.md

 title: Terminology
 ---

-This guide provides a summary of the terms often used when referencing the Spree Commerce hub.
+This guide provides a summary of the terms often used when referencing the Cenit hub.
 Most of the terms outlined here also have detailed guides covering them.

 ## Integrations